SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ![An example of a component list from the ModMoose platform.](figures/mooseQDScreenshot.png width=80&label=figModMoose)

-The following script shows how to define a `SpComponentListPresenter` as its result is shown in Figure *@figCompo@*
+The following script shows how to define a `SpComponentListPresenter` as its result is shown in Figure *@figCompo@*.

 ```
 | list |